What vaccinations do you require for booking a stay or a salon session?

 Do you have any age, size, breed, or other restrictions for boarding?

 Our only restriction on age is that we have a 12-week minimum age for dogs and cats to ensure they have begun their vaccinations and had a chance to build some immunity to common ailments.
-All puppies and kittens must have received their rabies vaccine and be current on all other age-appropriate vaccines.
+All puppies and kittens 16 weeks and older must have received their rabies vaccine and be current on all other age-appropriate vaccines.

 Other than that, we welcome dogs, cats, and other animals of any age, size, breed, or any other descriptor.
 We proudly host bully breeds, doodles, super seniors (one shih tzu regularly visited us at over 20 years old!), little puppies, giants, toy breeds, shy first-timers, confident regulars, and everyone in between! back to top